Plant cuttings in water

 • drainage material (river sand, perlite, pozzolan).

-Other elements, such as bark, peat or sphagnum peat moss, are necessary for cuttings of plants with specific needs, such as epiphytic plants or carnivorous plants.
+Other elements, such as bark, peat or sphagnum peat moss, are required for cuttings of plants with specific needs, such as epiphytic plants or carnivorous plants.

 Tip 8: find the right exposure for your cuttings